historic-trails/website/docs/sites/las-vegas-plaza-historic-district.md

 ## Railroads and Las Vegas Today ##

-{% include figure.html class="img-right" width="33%" caption="Historic Map of Las Vegas NM" image-url="plazamap.JPG" %}
+{% include figure.html class="img-right" width="33%" caption="Historic Map of Las Vegas NM. [source](https://npgallery.nps.gov/NRHP/GetAsset/NRHP/74001202_text)" image-url="plazamap.JPG" %}

 Las Vegas was one of first towns in New Mexico to experience a boom in railroad tourism, causing a major decline in wagon traffic.
 It was difficult to lay tracks near the plaza, as it was located west of the Gallinas River--a natural impediment to travel through town.
 Thus, the train station was constructed in a new part of town, East Las Vegas, forming a heated rivalry between the area's two commercial centers.
 Despite the plaza, West Las Vegas steadily declined.
 One of the primary cultural consequences was a rise of racial stereotypes associated with each side of town.[^7] East and West Las Vegas were eventually combined into one singular town during the 1970s but still faced a depressed economy rooted firmly in historic tourism and the New Mexico Highlands University.
 Its tourism, in particular, focuses on its history as a frontier town, outlaw haven, and railroad legacy.
 The town is currently intent on preserving its architectural history, especially around the plaza.